-STUDENT APPEAL OF GRADE(S)
+STUDENT INITIATED REQUEST FOR REVIEW OF GRADE(S)

-Student appeal of grades (including final grades) must be initiated by the last day of classes for the term immediately following the term in which the grade was given.
-Appeals for Spring Term grades must be made by the end of the Fall Term, not the summer.
-It is incumbent upon the student to produce documents for the hearing(s) on the grade appeal.
-The appeal process is as follows:
+A student request for the review of grades (including final grades) must be initiated by the last day of classes for the term immediately following the term in which the grade was given.
+A request for review for Spring Term grades must be made by the end of the Fall Term, not the summer.
+It is incumbent upon the student to produce documents for the hearing(s) on the request for a review.
+The review process is as follows:

-- The student first appeals the grade to the instructor in the course. - 2.
-If not satisfied with the decision of the instructor, the student has the right to appeal to the Division Chair of the Division in which the course is offered. - 3.
-If not satisfied with the decision of the Division Chair, the student has the right to appeal to the Academic Affairs Committee of the College Council. - 4.
-If not satisfied with the decision of the Academic Affairs Committee of the College Council, the student has the right to appeal to the Vice President of Academic Affairs/Provost.
+- 1. The student first requests the grade review to the instructor in the course. - 2.
+If not satisfied with the decision of the instructor, the student has the right to make a request for a review to the Division Chair of the Division in which the course is offered. - 3.
+If not satisfied with the decision of the Division Chair, the student has the right to request a review by the Academic Affairs Committee of the College Council. - 4.
+If not satisfied with the decision of the Academic Affairs Committee of the College Council, the student has the right to request a review by the Vice President of Academic Affairs/ Provost.

-All student appeals must be made in writing prior to the aforementioned deadline.
+All student requests for review of grades must be made in writing prior to the aforementioned deadline.
 It is understood that the final decision concerning student grades is the sole prerogative of the course instructor.
-Accordingly, decisions made through the above appeals process are advisory in nature.
+Accordingly, decisions made through the above grade review process are advisory in nature.